 When a child is born prematurely, it is hospitalised for a significant period of time.
-In Denmark, it is regular practice that premature children are admitted to hospital with their mother until the child is able to be breast or bottle-fed and gain weight without supplementary nutrition from a stomach tube.
+In Denmark, it is a regular practice that premature children are admitted to the hospital with their mother until the child is able to be breast or bottle-fed and gain weight without supplementary nutrition from a stomach tube.
 This usually happens around the original due date.

 For many families, this means spending several weeks in hospital and difficulties establishing their new life as a family, because the father is not admitted with mother and child.
 The unease of being in the hospital often causes difficulties with breastfeeding and getting the necessary sleep for both mother and child.
 And if there are older brothers and sisters in the family, it can be difficult to make ends meet and get a good start together as a family.

 The aim of the research project was to test early discharge of mother and baby from the hospital with support from a telemedicine solution to ensure close contact with the staff at the hospital and continuous monitoring of the growth and general health of the newborn child.

 This resulted in neonatal tele-homecare where the families can go home with support from the staff in the neonatal department through an iPad provided by the hospital.
 The iPad contained the app My Hospital which has information about the care of a premature baby, secure messaging and a video call feature.
 The parents were instructed at the hospital on how to feed, weigh and measure the growth of the child and used the app to send data to the hospital twice a week before video consultation with a nurse.